 Pictured: Maddie Weeks, Kim Rodgers-Weeks, Tim Weeks and Spencer Weeks.
 Tim, in a wheelchair, died of cancer in July.

-Without their insurance through the ACA, the family would have gone bankrupt, Rodgers-Weeks said.
+Without their insurance through the health care law, formally known as the Affordable Care Act, the family would have gone bankrupt, Rodgers-Weeks said.
 But the marketplace in Indiana was falling apart during Tim's last days.
-A few weeks before he died, their insurer MDWise announced it would leave the exchange in 2018, citing the uncertainty over the ACA's future.
+A few weeks before he died, their insurer MDWise announced it would leave the exchange in 2018, citing the uncertainty over the health care law's future.
 Anthem also announced it would leave the exchange.
 Together the insurers covered nearly 80,000 people through marketplace plans.

 The departures left two insurers on Indiana's exchange, neither of which appealed to Rodgers-Weeks.
 But her husband's experience drove home that insurance is a necessity.

 "I've learned very quickly you can think you're very healthy but it can turn on you," she said.
 "If anyone had seen my husband they would have thought, 'He's a healthy person.
 He can get by without much insurance.
 He's not going to get sick.'"

 When Rodgers-Weeks shopped on HealthCare.gov, she was matched with a plan from CareSource.
 With a subsidy, she would pay $700 a month to cover herself and her 19-year-old daughter (her other kids are older and have health care through their jobs).
 That's only about $300 less than she paid when her husband and son were still on her MDWise plan.
 In addition, Rodgers-Weeks worried the CareSource network would be too limited.
 Her daughter, Maddie, is in college and would have had to come home for care.